namje0/namje_shipwright/namje_ships/ships/template.md

         ]
     },

-    // The dungeon id for the ship, or the ship table.
+    // The dungeon id for the ship, or the ship code.
     "ship" : "namje_aomkellion"